shogunfighter/tailwind-tut-yt-personal/readme.md

-This is a practice I found in youtube.
+This is a `tailwind` practice I found in youtube.
 Kodus to the original author. [link](https://youtu.be/Vp6GC3jKG20)

 ```